Seattle Hempfest History

 In addition, Hempfest made attempts at obtaining permit authorization for an additional day, but that request was turned down by the City of Seattle because of budgetary reasons.
 Hempfest asked supporters to call and write the mayor’s office suggesting that a third day is granted in 2011.

 2011 saw the 20th annual Hempfest get that third day, and the result was a much smoother flow of pedestrian traffic throughout the entire weekend.
-The first three-day Seattle Hempfest was a hempy humdinger, featuring Main Stage performances by the Kottonmouth Kings, legendary Pacific Northwest punk act The Accused, and a jam session between members of Smashmouth and Sublime on the Peter McWilliams Memorial Stage.
+The first three-day Seattle Hempfest was a hempy humdinger, featuring Main Stage performances by the Kottonmouth Kings, legendary Pacific Northwest punk act The Accused, and a jam session between members of Smashmouth on the Peter McWilliams Memorial Stage.
 Other notable acts that participated include the Super Sonic Soul Pimps, Missionary Position, Manoogi Hi, and the mystical Jah Levi and the Higher Reasoning.

 Signature gatherers were out in force to qualify Citizen’s Initiative 502 for the 2012 ballot, and those efforts were successful, placing the bill on the November 2012 Washington State election ballot.
 The initiative was very controversial within the Pacific Northwest reform community, because of two DUI driving provisions, a multi-tiered taxing scheme, and the lack of authorized home production (I-502 mandates state operated cannabis stores, yet to be implemented at the time of this writing).